-Introduction to the Ecology and Strategies for Tropical Forest Restoration in Human-Modified Landscapes
+Tropical Forest Restoration in Human-Modified Landscapes of Latin America

-July 7 to August 18, 2014 An online course organized by: The Environmental Leadership and Training Initiative (ELTI)
+July 13 to August 23, 2015 An online course organized by: The Environmental Leadership and Training Initiative (ELTI)

-Background: In Latin America and worldwide, tropical forests are rapidly disappearing and, along with them, a variety of environmental services that maintain the diversity of life on this planet are being lost.
+Background: In Latin America and around the world, tropical forests are rapidly disappearing and, along with them, a variety of environmental services that maintain the diversity of life on this planet are being lost.
 As the damaging effects of deforestation are being observed on global and local scales, there has also been increasing interest in the conservation and restoration of tropical forests.
 However, many restoration projects fail over time because the species and methods employed do not match the biophysical and social conditions of the restoration site.
 Understanding the ecological processes that relate to forest functioning and the sociopolitical dynamics that affect decision-making can guide the development of strategies for effective forest restoration and sustainable land management.